-With such great credentials, now you won’t be surprised that there are loads of unique things to do and the surrounding areas.
+With such excellent credentials, now you won’t be surprised that there are loads of unique things to do and the surrounding areas.
 But how should you fit them all in?
-With a long weekend in Palm Springs of course, and thankfully we have put together a fabulous itinerary for Palm Springs in 3 days to make everything easy for you.
+With a long weekend in Palm Springs, of course, and thankfully we have put together a fabulous itinerary for Palm Springs in 3 days to make everything easy for you.

 The hotel features 245 guest rooms and also has facilities for daily yoga classes, morning and night.
 Expect a fully equipped room with TV’s wireless internet and iPod Docking stations as well as 24-hour fitness facilities and a full-service spa.

-3 days here will get you in the Palm Springs vibe and prepare you for further adventures into the desert.
-If you are not convinced we have 10 reasons to stay at the Saguaro
+Three days here will get you in the Palm Springs vibe and prepare you for further adventures into the desert.
+If you are not convinced we have ten reasons to stay at the Saguaro

 Whatever you choose, you will quickly find yourself immersed in the unique geology, flora and fauna of the vast and sweeping desert landscape.

-Of course, Sake is available here, but the collection curated with intense care and it’s likely that the staff can help you explore and discover the new flavours.
+Of course, Sake is available here, but the collection curated with intense care, and it’s likely that the staff can help you explore and discover the new flavors.
+It’s not quite the all-you-can-drink-sake-session we had in Tokyo, but we still have plenty of fun.
 Finally, there is a selection of Japanese beers that offer a different take on your favorite drink.